clseibold/ZeroNet-Dev-Center/tutorials/TheBasics.md

 Whenever you make any changes to your zite, including to the `content.json` file, you must *sign* the file.
 This ensures that whenever a person downloads your zite, they know these changes were made by the zite owner.
 Signing your `content.json` file will update the hashes to all of the files stored and used on your zite.

 **NOTE:** If you do not sign this file, visitors will not be able to download this updated version of your zite for security reasons.
-If you have no peers, they will not be able to visit your zite at all since they can't download a *signed* `content.json` file elsewhere.
-So **make sure you sign this file before you publish it.**
+If you have no peers, they will not be able to visit your zite at all since they can't download a *signed* `content.json` file elsewhere.<br>
+**So make sure you sign this file before you publish it.**

 To sign this file, you go to the sidebar and, in the `This is my site` section, click `Sign`.